-Once you've decided which universities and courses to apply for, completing your application is pretty simple – until it comes to writing your Personal Statement.
+Once you've decided which universities and courses to apply for, completing your application is pretty simple – until it comes to how to write your UCAS personal statement.

-This guide covers everything you need to know.
-We look at what it is and how you can plan and write it.
-We've also got questions to guide you and a suggested structure you can use so you don't miss anything out.
+This guide covers everything you need to know about how to write a personal statement for university.
+We look at what it is and how you can start your personal statement.
+We've also got questions to guide you and a suggested personal statement structure you can use so you know what to put in it.

-Your Personal Statement can be up to 4,000 characters long.
+Your personal statement length can be up to 4,000 characters long.

 Applying for multiple courses

 Lots of students who apply to university have achieved the basic entry requirements and many more students apply than there are places available.
-Admissions teams can use your Personal Statement to get to know you and decide why you're more suitable than other applicants.
+Admissions teams can use your UCAS personal statement to get to know you and decide why you're more suitable than other applicants.

-Planning and writing your Personal Statement can seem scary when you're staring at a blank screen.
+Starting your personal statement can seem scary when you're staring at a blank screen.
 But, things will seem less daunting once you start.

 - Set aside some time in a place where you're comfortable and won't be disturbed.
 Grab a notepad or computer.